 Why Publishers should use SSPs?

-What has Changed with the Rise of Programmatic Buying?
+What Has Changed with the Rise of Programmatic Buying?

 I had the idea that buyers are always willing to pay a higher price for premium traffic.
 This would essentially mean tier one traffic which is in great demand when compared to tier 2 and tier 3.
 So, if any network of exchange gives higher rates, this would imply that they will be taking all of the tier one traffic and you will be left with low paying traffic to monetize with AdSense or any other fallback network with close to 100% fill rate.
 However, the rise of programmatic buying has changed this overall perspective of audience buying.

 It all comes would to the worth of an impression in the eyes of an advertiser.
-A particular audience or audience set may not be from tier 1 traffic, but exactly matches the targeting options of an advertiser and is one of the potential customer (who might have already visited the advertiser’s site one).
+A particular audience or audience set may not be from tier 1 traffic, but exactly matches the targeting options of an advertiser and is one of the potential customers (who might have already visited the advertiser’s site).
 Now, the value of this visitor is a lot high in the eyes of this advertiser and he/she is willing to pay a premium price to show an ad impression to this visitor.
 If he has an idea of the bids, then he would place a bid which is 1.5X more than the average bid or maybe much higher if he doesn’t have any idea of the bids of other advertisers.
 Consequently, the publisher is gaining a significant volume of revenue from this.

 How to Increase your Programmatic Ad Revenue?

 Generate a passback tag, and give it to the ad optimization agency!
-If your fill rate in not around 90-100%, you should be using your ADX as the remnant line item.
+If your fill rate is not around 90-100%, you should be using your ADX as the remnant line item.
 So, anything which your header partner is not able to fill will be filled by your Ad exchange.

-Now, if you still have some impressions left which are not filled, you can further increase your scope of revenue by tieing up with some local ad networks for your top geos which works on CPC basis and run them as a fallback.
-So, you complete ad stack should be looking like this
+Now, if you still have some impressions left which are not filled, you can further increase your scope of revenue by tieing up with some local ad networks for your top geos which works on a CPC basis and run them as a fallback.
+So, your complete ad stack should be looking like this

 DFP First Look>> Header bidding Partner 1>> your ADX >> Fallback networks